Gyromitra esculenta

-Gyromitra esculenta /ˌdʒaɪroʊˈmaɪtrə ˌɛskjəˈlɛntə, ˌdʒɪrə-/ is an ascomycete fungus from the genus Gyromitra, widely distributed across Europe and North America.
-It normally fruits in sandy soils under coniferous trees in spring and early summer.
-The fruiting body, or mushroom, is an irregular brain-shaped cap dark brown in colour that can reach 10 cm high and 15 cm wide, perched on a stout white stipe up to 6 cm high.
+Gyromitra esculenta /ˌdʒaɪroʊˈmaɪtrə ˌɛskjəˈlɛntə, ˌdʒɪrə-/ is an ascomycete fungus from the genus Gyromitra.
+The fruiting body, or mushroom, is an irregular brain-shaped cap, dark brown in colour, that can reach 10 cm high and 15 cm wide, perched on a stout white stipe up to 6 cm high.
+It is widely distributed across Europe and North America, normally fruiting in sandy soils under coniferous trees in spring and early summer.

-Although potentially fatal if eaten raw, Gyromitra esculenta is a popular delicacy in Scandinavia, Eastern Europe, and the upper Great Lakes region of North America.
-Although popular in some districts of the eastern Pyrenees, it is prohibited from sale to the public in Spain.
-It may be sold fresh in Finland, but it must be accompanied by warnings and instructions on correct preparation.

-Although it is still commonly parboiled before preparation, evidence suggests that even this procedure may not make Gyromitra esculenta entirely safe for consumption.
-When consumed, the principal active agent, gyromitrin, is hydrolyzed into the toxic compound monomethylhydrazine (MMH), a type of rocket fuel.
-The toxin affects the liver, central nervous system, and sometimes the kidneys.
-Symptoms of poisoning involve vomiting and diarrhea several hours after consumption, followed by dizziness, lethargy and headache.
-Severe cases may lead to delirium, coma and death after five to seven days.
+Although potentially fatal if eaten raw, G. esculenta is sometimes parboiled for consumption, being a popular delicacy in Europe and the upper Great Lakes region of North America.
+However, evidence suggests that thorough cooking does not eliminate all toxins.
+When consumed, the principal active mycotoxin, gyromitrin, is hydrolyzed into the toxic compound monomethylhydrazine, which affects the liver, central nervous system, and sometimes the kidneys.
+Symptoms involve vomiting and diarrhea several hours after consumption, followed by dizziness, lethargy and headache.
+Severe cases may lead to delirium, coma, and death.
+Recent evidence suggests G. esculenta may be chronically toxic and linked to regional clusters of ALS.